Connecting a bot via API

 **Body**

-<table><thead><tr><th width="128">Parameter</th><th width="123">Type</th><th width="147">Required</th><th>Описание</th></tr></thead><tbody><tr><td>date</td><td>RFC 3339 (<a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a>)</td><td>No</td><td>The time the bot received a specific update.
-If not provided, the current time will be set.
-The time format must include milliseconds and the time zone.
-Example: <code>2024-08-03T20:00:00.123+02:00</code></td></tr><tr><td>update</td><td>Object <a href="https://core.telegram.org/bots/api#update">Update</a></td><td>Yes</td><td>A single <a href="https://core.telegram.org/bots/api#update">Update</a> object, the data you received from Telegram</td></tr></tbody></table>
+<table><thead><tr><th width="128">Parameter</th><th width="123">Type</th><th width="147">Required</th><th>Description</th></tr></thead><tbody><tr><td>date</td><td>RFC 3339 (<a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a>)</td><td>No</td><td><p>The time the bot received this specific update.
+If not provided, the current time will be used.</p><p>The time format must include milliseconds and a time zone.<br>Example: <code>2024-08-03T20:00:00.123+02:00</code></p></td></tr><tr><td>update</td><td>An <a href="https://core.telegram.org/bots/api#update">Update</a> object</td><td>yes</td><td>A single <a href="https://core.telegram.org/bots/api#update">Update</a> object, the data you received from Telegram</td></tr></tbody></table>

 {% hint style="danger" %}